bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/setup/multi-site.md

 ## Getting your API credentials

-1. To get your store's API credentials, log into your BigCommerce store and head to `Advanced Settings` > `API Accounts`.
-Then, click the blue `Create API Account` button on the top left hand side.
+To get your store’s API credentials, log into your BigCommerce store and head to `Advanced Settings` > `API Accounts`.
+Then, click the blue `Create API Account` button on the top left-hand side.

 <!--
     title: #### Click 'Create API Account' to get credentials